demisjohn/ASML_JobCreator/README.md

 All info will be added to this `Job` object.
 Commands like `help(MyJob)` or `dir(MyJob)` will show you available options and arguments.

+`Set` and `Get` methods are defined for many operations.
+The below comment line is optional - a default value will be provided for this and many other settings if left unspecified.

     MyJob.set_comment("Demo Job", "Exported from ", "Python ASML_JobCreator")
     print( MyJob.get_comment() )    # Return the current comment lines

-`Set` and `Get` methods are defined for many operations.
-The above comment line is optional - a default value is provided for many options.

 ### Cell Structure: